 Everyone needs a plan because it results in less work for your family and friends to worry about during a difficult time.
 Dealing with the death of a loved one is emotional and stressful.
 Without a plan in place, families face added stress in trying to figure out what to do with your personal items.

-In over three decades of Ohio probate and estate administration practice, we have seen many families in distress at the passing of loved ones who did not leave them comprehensive plans for the handling of their estate.
-Having a plan prepared ahead of time will help your distribution of property go smoothly and allow your loved ones to focus on other things.
+In over three decades of Ohio probate and estate administration practice, we have seen many families in distress at the passing of loved ones who did not leave them comprehensive plans for the handling of their belongings.
+Estate planning ensures there’s a plan prepared ahead of time that will help the distribution of your property go smoothly and allow your loved ones to focus on other things.

-Planning your estate involves putting together a set of legal documents that expresses your wishes for the future.
+Estate planning involves putting together a set of legal documents that expresses your wishes for the future.
 A plan includes wills, trusts and more, and is often created with the help of attorneys familiar with probate law and estate planning law.
 The team at Taneff Law is highly experienced in estate planning and can help ensure you have all the necessary documents and a clear plan for your personal items and business property.